-Now let's talk about why you would (and wouldn't) want to use a zero-based budget.
+Now let's dive into the advantages and disadvantages of zero based budgeting and talk about why you would (and wouldn't) want to use a zero-based budget.

 1. It's incredibly insightful for spending habits

-Zero-based budgeting shines a light on all of your spending, so you can ruthlessly cut down on expenses that don't align with your values and goals.
+One of the benefits of zero-based budgeting is that it shines a light on all of your spending.
+This gives you the ability to ruthlessly cut down on expenses that don't align with your values and goals.

 2. It's a flexible budgeting method